 - Lastly, this set includes drill bits, a drive bit, a locking collar and five sizes of screws stored in a handy case

 As an upgrade to a jig, this pocket hole machine will make quick work of your joinery.

-While I’ve used biscuit joinery for years due to the speed of the cuts this machine offers similar speed and faster assembly with less wait-time for glue-up.
+While I’ve used biscuit joinery for years due to the speed of the cuts, this machine offers a similar rate and faster assembly with less wait time for glue-up.